WGBH-MLA/AAPB2/app/views/exhibits/latino-empowerment/notes.md

 <a name="191"></a><sup>191</sup> “Rita Moreno,” *Emmy* 22, no. 6 (December 2000), 70.
 For the complete Television Academy interview with Moreno, see https://interviews.televisionacademy.com/interviews/rita-moreno.

-<a name="192"></a><sup>192</sup> Luis Noe-Bustamante, Antonio Flores, and Sono Shah, “Facts on Hispanics of Salvadoran Origin in the United States, 2017,” Pew Research Center's Hispanic Trends Project, September 16, 2019, https://www.pewresearch.org/hispanic/fact-sheet/u-s-hispanics-facts-on-salvadoran-origin-latinos/.
+<a name="192"></a><sup>192</sup> Mohamad Moslimani, Luis Noe-Bustamante, and Sono Shah, “Facts on Hispanics of Salvadoran origin in the United States, 2021,” Pew Research Center, Fact Sheet, August 16, 2023, https://www.pewresearch.org/hispanic/fact-sheet/us-hispanics-facts-on-salvadoran-origin-latinos/.

 <a name="193"></a><sup>193</sup> Joaquín M. Chávez, "How Did the Civil War in El Salvador End?" *American Historical Review* 120, no. 5 (December 2015), 1784-1797.